damato-design/blog/src/posts/token-operations.md

 }
 ```

 In the above example `@token-operations/hex-opacity` is completely arbitrary and could be any package registry or url that has an array as the export.
 The expectation here is that folks might write projects that abstract low-level collections of operations into more user-friendly exports.
-This is similar to the purpose of the [Lit framework](https://lit.dev/) for component authoring; to make web component development more accessible.
+This is similar to the purpose of the [Lit framework](https://lit.dev/) for component authoring; to make web component development more accessible with a level of abstraction.

 The special sauce would be within the operations parser.
-Since the first argument in an operation is meant to be a reference to a function, we could also check for a potential file to import here or have some other special syntax.
+Since the first argument in an operation is meant to be a reference to a function (eg., `String.concat`), we could also check for a potential file to import here or have some other special syntax.
 The result would be to spread the operations array related to this reference in place and then transform.

 ```json
 {